emhill/117-Su15/src/morea/10.project2/project.md

 ### binarize

-Write a function called `binarize( thresh )`, which binarizes an image (makes it black and white) with a threshold `thresh` given by the user.
+Write a function called `binarize`, which binarizes an image (makes it black and white) with a threshold `thresh` given by the user as a parameter.
 This threshold is a brightness value between 0 and 255 - if a pixel is greater than the threshold value, then it should turn white, and if its less than the threshold value, then it should turn black.
 So, a threshold value of 0 means that your photo will turn white and a threshold of 255 means your photo will turn black.
 For example:

 <img src="spamin.png" width="200"> <img src="binaryspam.png" width="200">